-Role of the Teacher regarding Discipline- Our school district has a rich tradition with Multi-Tiered System of Supports (MTSS).
+Role of the Teacher regarding Discipline Our school district has a rich tradition with Multi-Tiered System of Supports (MTSS).
 We view academic, social, and behavioral learning through this same lens.
-We understand that effective Tier 1 practices will require teachers to ensure students have an explicit understanding of tier 1 practices, and are reminded frequently of these expectations.
+We understand that through effective Tier 1 practice, the large majority of students will be responsive.
+Of course, all students don't "get it" on their first try and so teaching and reteaching is required as part of Tier 1 practice.

 The small minority of students who are not responsive to core practices require some intervention.
 Typically, this includes small group interventions at the Tier 2 level.
-Students that continue to struggle over time may require more specialized/focused, personalized intervention (Tier 3).
+Students that continue to struggle over time may require more specialized/targeted, personalized intervention (Tier 3).

-Classroom teachers have a substantive role to play in all three tiers of practice.
-The role of the teacher is to effectively integrate equitable and culturally responsive practices, social emotional learning strategies, and behavioral strategies (Positive Behavioral Interventions & Supports-PBIS) as part of their milieu of academically focused instructional practice.
+Classrooms teachers have a substantive role to play in all three tiers of practice.
+The role of the teacher is commonly underappreciated as teachers must be able to effectively integrate equitable and culturally responsive practices, social emotional learning strategies, and behavioral strategies (Positive Behavior Interventions & Strategies-PBIS) within their milieu of academically focused instructional practice.